 Signs and symptoms of bacterial vaginosis include vaginal odor (foul-smelling or fishy) and vaginal discharge that is thin and gray, green, or white.

 Other associated symptoms can include vaginal itching and pain or burning with urination.
+Some women with the condition have no signs or symptoms.

 Breast lumps are localized swellings, knots, bumps, bulges, or lumps in the breast.
 Breast lumps may appear in both sexes at all ages.
 In women, the fear is usually of breast cancer.
 Still, fortunately, many breast lumps turn out to be due to benign conditions that can be successfully treated, such as infections, trauma, fibroadenoma, cyst, or fibrocystic disease of the breast.
 Breast lumps may or may not be associated with pain, redness, warmth, tenderness, nipple discharge, skin inflammation, and rash.